searchivarius/long_doc_rank_model_analysis_v2/README.md

 We  provide the output of the first-stage retriever (in the form of a compressed run in TREC NIST format) for all test query sets, but not for training sets.
 Such runs are also provided for Robust04 v1 and [they are all stored in this folder of this repository](trec_runs_cached).
-Note that FlexNeuART can use such runs directly as a replacement of the first-stage retriever (runs are retrieved using query IDs).
+Note that the retrieval toolkit can use such runs directly as a replacement of the first-stage retriever (runs are retrieved using query IDs).

 ## Robust04